robertorcosta/azure-docs.pt-br/articles/hdinsight/domain-joined/domain-joined-authentication-issues.md

 ### <a name="issue"></a>Problema

-Falha no comando de trabalho/HDFS `TokenNotFoundException`devido a.
+Falha no comando de trabalho/HDFS devido a `TokenNotFoundException` .

 ### <a name="cause"></a>Causa